dgaydukov/cert-aws/files/sa.md

 once spot price exceeds your bill, ec2 would be terminated within 2 min
 * Dedicated (can be on-demand or reserved) - your ec2 instance runs on physically separate hardware

+With reserved instances you can modify
+* instance size (within the same instance family)
+* AZ
+* merge 2 into 1 (2 * t2.small => t2.large), or split one into 2 smaller
+You can't change OS

 There are 3 types of IP address
 * private IP - your instance is not available from outside, only from within your VPC (base on SG)
 * public (dynamic - cause it changes) IP - you instance is available from outside.
 Given once to concrete instance, if you stop/start instance it may change